Lebanese Civil War: Casualties

-In all, it is estimated that around 150,000 people were killed, and another 100,000 permanently handicapped by injuries.
-In 1989 AP reported 150,000 dead over fourteen and a half years.
+It is estimated that around 150,000 people were killed, and another 100,000 permanently handicapped.
+In 1989, AP reported 150,000 dead over fourteen and a half years.
 Reuters gave a figure of 140,000.
-These very high figures (200 killed/week for fourteen years) contrast with totals from official figures of 35-40,000 dead.
+These figures, equating to 200 killed/week for fourteen years, are much higher than official figures of 35–40,000 dead.

 Approximately 900,000 people, representing one-fifth of the pre-war population, were displaced from their homes.
 Perhaps a quarter of a million emigrated permanently.

+Landmines and forced disappearances

 Thousands of land mines remain buried in the previously contested areas.
 Some Western hostages kidnapped during the mid-1980s were held until June 1992.
 Lebanese victims of kidnapping and wartime "disappeared" number in the tens of thousands.

 In the 15 years of strife, there were at least 3,641 car bombs, which left 4,386 people dead and thousands more injured.

-Lebanonization
+"Lebanonization"

-Lebanonization is a pejorative political term meaning the process of a country degenerating into a civil war or failed state in reference to the Civil war, first used by Israeli president Shimon Peres in 1983, referring to Israeli minimization of its presence in Lebanon following the 1982 Israeli invasion of Lebanon.
+Lebanonization is a pejorative political term, first used by Israeli president Shimon Peres in 1983, referring to Israeli minimization of its presence in Lebanon following the 1982 Israeli invasion of Lebanon, meaning the process of a country degenerating into a civil war or failed state in reference to the civil war.